qawemlilo/nodebookmarks/app/README.md

 # Bookmark Manager

-Bookmark Manager is a Rich JavaScript Application for managing browser bookmarks.
-The front-end uses backbone(and twitter bootstrap) and the back-end runs on Node.JS.
+Bookmark Manager is a Single Page Web Application for managing browser bookmarks.
+The front-end uses, RequireJS, backbone, and twitter bootstrap - the back-end runs on Node.JS.

 ## A bit of history